alibro005/alibro005/README.md

 <img src="banner.png" alt="Banner" width="100%" height = "230px" />

-- 👋 Hi, I’m **Muhammad Ali Siddiqui**
 - 👀 I’m interested in Web Development And Artificial Intelligence
 - 🌱 I’m currently Pursuing Degree In **IS**  at NCBA&E.
 - 📫 How to reach me.. itsalibro9@gmail.com
-- ⚡ Fun fact: ...Coding is easier as much you think its depend upon your mindset.
+- ⚡ Fun fact: ...Coding is easier as much you think it depends upon your mindset.
 _________________________________________________________________________________
 🛠 Skills